This hilarious impression of Joe Exotic from Netflix’s ‘Tiger King’ will make you roar

 Who: Late Show with Stephen Colbert and Thomas Lennon.

 Why we care: It was a perfect, and perfectly terrible, storm.
-If Netflix’s new docuseries, Tiger King, had been released under any other circumstances, it would have certainly still made some kind of splash.
+If Netflix’s new docuseries Tiger King had been released under any other circumstances, it would have certainly still made some kind of splash.
 Coming out at the tail end (heh) of Week 2 of quarantine, however, provided a built-in, homebound audience that turned it into a trashy, exploitative sensation.
 Some love it.
 Others hate it.
 Everyone has heard of it.

 Now, the first major parody of the show’s central figure, showboating Oklahoma zookeeper Joe Exotic, has arrived on late-night TV, and it’s so dead-on that no one else need bother.